-The majority of palacoenvironmental information is Past environmental information is typically inferred from proxy data contained in accretionary sediments, called geo-archives.
-The validity of proxy data and analysis workflows are usually assumed implicitly, with systematic tests and uncertainty estimates restricted to modern analogue studies or reduced-complexity

-- 5 case studies.
-However, a more generic and consistent approach to exploring the validity and variability of proxy functions would be to translate a given geo-archive sediment section into a model scenario: a "virtual twin".
-Here, we introduce a conceptual framework and numerical toolset_tool set that allows the definition and analysis of synthetic sediment sections.
+Past environmental information is typically inferred from proxy data contained in accretionary sediments.
+The validity of proxy data and analysis workflows are usually assumed implicitly, with systematic tests and uncertainty estimates restricted to modern analogue studies or reduced-complexity case studies.
+However, a more generic and consistent approach to exploring the validity and variability of proxy functions would be to translate a sediment section into a model scenario: a "virtual twin".
+Here, we introduce a conceptual framework and numerical tool set that allows the definition and analysis of synthetic sediment sections.
 The R package sandbox describes arbitrary stratigraphically consistent deposits by depth-dependent rules and grain-specific parameters, allowing full scalability and flexibility.
-Virtual samples can be taken, resulting in discrete grain-mixtures with well-defined - 10 defined parameters.
-These samples can then be virtually prepared and analysed, for example to test hypotheses.
-We illustrate the concept of sandbox, explain how a sediment section can be mapped into the model and , by focusing on an exemplary field of application, we explore universal explore geochronological research questions related to the effects of sample geometry and grain-size specific age inheritance.
+Virtual samples can be taken, resulting in discrete grain-mixtures with defined parameters.
+These samples can be virtually prepared and analysed, for example to test hypotheses.
+We illustrate the concept of sandbox, explain how a sediment section can be mapped into the model and explore geochronological research questions related to the effects of sample geometry and grain-size specific age inheritance.
 We summarise further application scenarios of the model framework, relevant for but not restricted to the broader geochronological community.

-15 1 Introduction
+1 Introduction

-Information about the evolution of earth-surface dynamics beyond the timespan time span of instrumental records is predominantly gathered from sedimentological sediment deposits, serving as hosts host material of proxy data.
+Information about the evolution of earth-surface dynamics beyond the time span of instrumental records is predominantly gathered from sediment deposits, serving as host material of proxy data.
 Proxies are based on the presupposition that a specific sediment property is representative of an unknown environmental variable or can be unequivocally converted into such.
-For instance, the grain-size distribution of a sample is supposed to reflect the sediment transport

-20 processes, the isotopic composition of fossils represents precipitation or temperature, charcoal occurrence indicates human activity within a landscape, or trapped charges in minerals denote a depositional age.
 The validity of proxies is usually an assumption based on conceptual relationships, modern analogue data, or physical principles.
 Further implicit assumptions arise from practical and methodological constraints, such as minimal post-depositional alteration, representative sampling, appropriate sample preparation and measurement, and robust estimation of uncertainty ranges.
-All these preconditions are typically assumed or at least considered to be of generic validity.
-Developing tests of this assumed validity in the concrete context of a sedimentary deposit would allow quantifying the level of confidence one can put into the proxy function utilised in a study, but their impact on the interpretations is rarely tested.
+All these preconditions are typically assumed or at least considered to be of generic validity, but their impact on the interpretations is rarely tested.